Girls Aloud: 2005–2007: Chemistry and The Sound of Girls Aloud

 Following their first tour, Girls Aloud began work on their third studio album, Chemistry.
 The album peaked on the UK Albums Charts at number eleven and received platinum certification.
 The first single from the album, "Long Hot Summer" was released in August 2005.
 The single ended Girls Aloud's run of top five singles when it charted at number seven.
 The follow-up single from the album, "Biology" was released in November 2005.
 The song was critically acclaimed; Peter Cashmore of The Guardian labeled it "the best pop single of the last decade".
 The release was followed by a cover of Dee C. Lee's "See the Day", released in the Christmas week of 2005., following this they presented one-off TV Special, Christmas Mania, on ITV, where they sang songs taken from their Christmas album.
 Girls Aloud won the Heart Award for the single at the O2 Silver Clef Lunch.
 The group travelled to Australia and New Zealand in February 2006 to release "Biology" and Chemistry.
 Despite, a one-week promotional tour, "Biology" peaked at number twenty-six on the ARIA Singles Chart, failing to break the group in the Australian market.
 "Whole Lotta History", the fourth and final single to be taken from Chemistry, was released in March 2006 and charted at number six.

 In 2005, Girls Aloud filmed a one-off documentary entitled Girls Aloud: Home Truths for ITV2.
-The success of the show later made way for Off the Record, a six-part fly on the wall documentary series for E4.
+The success of the show later made way for Girls Aloud: Off the Record, a six-part fly on the wall documentary series for E4.
 Girls Aloud then appeared in an episode of Ghosthunting with... (without Nadine) towards the end of 2006, in which Yvette Fielding guided them through haunted locations.
-In May 2006, Girls Aloud embarked on their first arena tour, the Chemistry Tour.
+In May 2006, Girls Aloud embarked on their first arena tour, named Chemistry: The Tour.
 In the same month, Girls Aloud were moved to Fascination Records, a sub-label of Polydor Records.

 In October 2006, Girls Aloud released their first greatest hits collection, The Sound of Girls Aloud: The Greatest Hits.
 It debuted at number one on the UK album chart and went on to sell over one million copies.
 The album was accompanied by the single "Something Kinda Ooooh".
 Girls Aloud became the first British act to reach the top five purely on download sales; the single peaked at number three following its physical release.
 The next single was a cover of "I Think We're Alone Now" which peaked at number four on the UK Singles Chart.
 In March 2007, Girls Aloud collaborated with fellow British girl group Sugababes for the cover of the song "Walk This Way" by Aerosmith.
 Billed as "Sugababes vs. Girls Aloud", the song served as the official single for Comic Relief which became the group's third number one.
 In May 2007, Girls Aloud embarked on their third tour, The Greatest Hits Tour.